Implementation of a Collaborative Model of Integrated Medical and Behavioral Healthcare that Provides Chronic Disease Management via Telehealth

 Temporary waivers during the COVID-19 pandemic have resulted in a rapidly evolving landscape for telehealth and treatment of opioid use disorder (OUD).
 The Bicycle Health innovative model of biopsychosocial treatment of opioid use disorder via telehealth provides opportunity to significantly expand access to treatment for those who might have previously faced barriers to in-person care.
 Researchers from the RAND Corporation interviewed Bicycle Health patients to learn more about patient perspectives regarding the tele-OUD care model.

-Implementation of the Novel Telehealth Patient & Family Advisory Council (PFAC)
+Implementation of the Novel Telehealth Patient Advisory Council (PAC)

 Evaluation of Buprenorphine Diversion amongst Bicycle Health Patients